-Participants belonged to two groups: ME/CFS patients (n=51, 86% female, median age 50, age range 26-70) or healthy controls (n=22, 68% female, median age 41, age range 21-58) without any family history of ME/CFS or similar myalgias, nor cohabiting with ME/CFS patients.
-There was no significant difference between the patient and control groups in either the gender proportions (Fisher's exact test, p=0.21) or age distribution (Fisher's exact test, participants grouped by ages in 5 year increments, $p=0.19$).
-Age was not recorded for 5 female controls, but none of the variables we measured or conclusions were significantly affected by inclusion of these 5 controls.
-This is not surprising since neither gender (ANOVA) nor age (multiple regression, Figure S1) had an effect on any of the parameters of mitochondrial function and TORC1 signalling ($p>0.05$).
+All participants were of European descent and belonged to two groups: ME/CFS patients (n=51, 86% female, median age 50, age range 26-70) or healthy controls (n=22, 68% female, median age 41, age range 21-58) without any family history of ME/CFS or similar myalgias, nor cohabiting with ME/CFS patients.
+There was no significant difference between the patient and control groups in either the gender proportions (Fisher's exact test, $p=0.21$ ) or age distribution (Fisher's exact test, participants grouped by ages in 5 year increments, $p=0.19$ ).
+Neither gender (ANOVA) nor age (multiple regression, Figure S2) had an effect on any of the parameters of mitochondrial function and TORC1 signalling ( $p>0.05$ ).